Noor881/Noor881/README.md

-Welcome to my Software Quality Assurance (SQA) Portfolio!
+Welcome to my Software Quality Assurance (SQA).
 This repository contains my work related to manual testing, test case design, bug reporting, and basic automation tools like Selenium and JMeter.

  📌 About Me